-This abnormal adherence of the placenta prevents the normal separation of the placenta at the time of delivery and can put you at high risk of severe post-partum hemorrhage (bleeding).
+This abnormal adherence of the placenta prevents the normal separation of the placenta at the time of delivery and is at high risk of severe post-partum hemorrhage.
 In some cases, especially with partial placenta accreta, there may be no clinical consequence at delivery.